List of rulers of the Jolof Empire

 The following is a list of rulers of the Jolof Empire.
 The Jolof Empire (French language - Diolof or Djolof) was a West African state that ruled parts of Senegal and The Gambia from 1360 to 1890.

 The rulers were known as "Buur-ba Jolof".
 Their surnames were Njie (or Ndiaye).

 Rulers of the Jolof Empire

-Names and dates taken from John Stewart's African States and Rulers (1989).
+Names and dates taken from John Stewart's African States and Rulers (Third edition, 2006).
 Dates are approximative, and many are disputed by other historians.